Public Signals in Network Congestion Games

 \subsection{Related Work}

-The idea of signaling or \emph{Bayesian persuasion} goes back to early work of Aumann and Maschler~\cite{AumannM66}, the area started to receive substantial interest after the seminal work of Kamenica and Gentz\-kow~\cite{KamenicaG11}.
-Characterizing and computing good signaling schemes has been of interest recently for a number of applications (such as, e.g., \cite{DughmiX21, BadanidiyuruBX18, EmekFGLT14}), involving diverse aspects such as, e.g., limited signals~\cite{DughmiKQ16,GradwohlHHS21}, multiple receivers and private signals~\cite{Rubinstein17,ArieliB19,Xu20}, online optimization~\cite{HahnHS20,HahnHS20IJCAI}, learning~\cite{CastiglioniCMG20,CastiglioniMCG21,ZuIX21} and others.
+\paragraph{General Bayesian Persuasion.} The idea of using informational advantages to enforce favorable outcomes in games goes back to the early work of \cite{AumannM66}; the area started to receive substantial interest after the seminal work of \cite{KamenicaG11}.
+Characterizing and computing good signaling schemes is a very active area of research \citep{DughmiX21, BadanidiyuruBX18, EmekFGLT14}, involving diverse aspects such as, e.g., limited signals~\citep{DughmiKQ16,GradwohlHHS21}, multiple receivers and private signals~\citep{Rubinstein17,ArieliB19,Xu20}, online optimization~\citep{HahnHS20IJCAI,HahnHS20}, and learning~\citep{CastiglioniCMG20,CastiglioniMCG21,ZuIX21}.